jiuzhangji/ontheway/systemdesign/feed.md

 .....

---Algorithms for query 2nd degree relations from graph there 2 ways: pull and push. pull(out-box): all posts are stored in the graph, we can retrieve the relations by 2 steps:
+#Algorithms for query 2nd degree relations from graph
+there 2 ways: pull and push.
+pull(out-box): all posts are stored in the graph, we can retrieve the relations by 2 steps:
              1. fetch friend list